 - tightness in the chest

-Q: If an over-the-counter nasal spray doesn’t work, are their prescription nasal sprays?
+q: Q: If an over-the-counter nasal spray doesn’t work are there prescription nasal sprays I can use?

-A: Yes.
-There are a variety of prescription nasal sprays available to treat the congestion symptoms related to allergies, illnesses, and as an asthma prevention therapy.
+Yes, there are a variety of prescription nasal sprays available to be used as an asthma prevention therapy as well as to treat congestion symptoms related to allergies, illnesses and as an asthma prevention therapy.

-Like all prescriptions medicines, however, you will need to see a doctor to get your hands on them.
+However, like all prescription medications, you will need to see a doctor beforehand.

 q: Q: Are there natural alternatives I can use?